Melissa Lantsman: Career

-Political candidacy
+Political activism and candidacy

+After the 2019 Canadian federal election, Lantsman and fellow Conservative strategist Jamie Ellerton published an opinion piece in The Globe and Mail, criticizing then-leader Andrew Scheer's approach to LGBTQ rights.
+Lantsman and Ellerton advocated that if the party wants to win, they needed to be more inclusive towards the LGBTQ community.

-In 2020, Conservative then-Member of Parliament for Thornhill Peter Kent announced that he would not seek reelection at the next year's federal election.
+In 2020, Thornhill Conservative MP Peter Kent announced that he would not seek re-election at the next year's federal election.
 Kent had represented the electoral district since 2008.
-The riding has Canada's highest proportion of Jewish residents, at 37%.
+The riding has Canada's highest proportion of Jewish residents, at 37 per cent.

 Lantsman announced her candidacy for the Conservative nomination on November 27, 2020.
 She was endorsed by former Prime Minister Stephen Harper, Alberta Premier Jason Kenney, former federal ministers John Baird, Joe Oliver, Pierre Poilievre, Rona Ambrose, Michelle Rempel Garner and Lisa Raitt, and incumbent Ontario provincial ministers Caroline Mulroney, Stephen Lecce, Greg Rickford and Paul Calandra.
 She was also endorsed by federal and provincial Conservative legislators, including Eric Duncan, Scott Aitchison, Logan Kanapathi, Stan Cho, Roman Baber and Vijay Thanigasalam.

-Lantsman faced the incumbent Member of Provincial Parliament for Thornhill, Gila Martow, in the nomination contest.
+Lantsman faced the incumbent MPP for Thornhill, Gila Martow, in the nomination contest.
 She participated in a series of nomination debates with Martow between December 2020 and March 2021.
 On April 3, 2021, Lantsman defeated Martow in the nomination election and was certified as the Conservative candidate for Thornhill.
-She faced Liberal candidate Gary Gladstone in the 2021 Canadian federal election on September 20 and, per preliminary results, won the seat with 51.3% of the vote.
+She faced Liberal candidate Gary Gladstone in the 2021 Canadian federal election on September 20 and, per preliminary results, won the seat with 51.3 per cent of the vote.